aguerson/omniauth-v2-shibboleth/README.md

       }
     end

-In the previous example, Shibboleth strategy does not pass any :info fields and use 'uid' attribute as uid fields.
+In the previous example, Shibboleth provider strategy does not pass any :info fields and use 'uid' attribute as uid fields.

 ### More flexible attribute configuration